-Mr. Simonson has served as Executive Vice President and Chief Financial Officer of Sabre Corporation since March 2013.
+Mr. Simonson has served as the Advisor to the CEO at Sabre Corporation since July 2018.
+Mr. Simonson served as Sabre Corporation's Executive Vice President and Chief Financial Officer of Sabre Corporation from March 2013 to July 2018.
 Previously, Mr. Simonson served as President, Business Operations and Chief Financial Officer of Rearden Commerce from April 2011 through May 2012.
-From 2001 to 2010, Mr. Simonson held a number of executive positions at Nokia Corporation, including Executive Vice President, Head of Mobile Phones and Sourcing, Chief Financial Officer, and Vice President & Head of Customer Finance.
-Mr. Simonson is also a director of Silver Spring Networks, Inc. Mr. Simonson holds a B.S. degree from the Colorado School of Mines and an M.B.A. from Wharton School of Business at the University of Pennsylvania.
+From 2001 to 2010, Mr. Simonson held a number of executive positions at Nokia Corporation, including Executive Vice President, Head of Mobile Phones and Sourcing, Chief Financial Officer, and Vice President and Head of Customer Finance.
+Mr. Simonson also serves on the Board of Trustees of the SMU Lyle School of Engineering.
+Mr. Simonson served as a director of Silver Spring Networks, Inc. during the past five years.
+Mr. Simonson holds a B.S. degree from the Colorado School of Mines and an M.B.A. from Wharton School of Business at the University of Pennsylvania.

-Mr. Simonson has extensive financial expertise, corporate governance and risk management experience.
+Mr. Simonson brings to the Board extensive financial expertise, corporate governance and risk management experience as a public company Chief Financial Officer.
 He also has extensive experience with the strategic and operational challenges of leading a global company.
-Based on these experiences, qualifications and attributes, the Board has concluded that Mr. Simonson is qualified to serve as a director.